Tate, Etienne, Prevost Center

 On Nov.
 14, 1960, three young girls — Leona Tate, Gail Etienne and Tessie Prevost — walked through the doors at McDonogh 19 school in New Orleans’ Lower 9th Ward under the protection of U.S. Marshals.
 It was one of two schools integrated that day (the other, across town, was integrated by Ruby Bridges).
 Sixty years later — after white flight, neighborhood disinvestment, sitting vacant 15 years and Hurricane Katrina flooding — Leona Tate has breathed new life into this 1929 historic building, continuing her legacy of reconciliation and healing.

 Sponsored by the Leona Tate Foundation for Change (LTFC) and Alembic Community Development, the 37,049 sq. ft.
-Tate, Etienne, Provost (TEP) Center includes an education center dedicated to telling the story of civil rights and desegregation in New Orleans (operated by the LTFC) and space for anti-racism training and education (operated by the People’s Institute for Survival and Beyond (PISAB)).
+Tate, Etienne, Provost (TEP) Center includes an education center dedicated to telling the story of civil rights and desegregation in New Orleans (operated by the LTFC) for training and education (operated by the People’s Institute for Survival and Beyond (PISAB)).
 The upper floors have been transformed into 25 units of affordable senior housing.

 The Lower 9th Ward benefits greatly from the TEP Center, which serves as a hub and meeting place for community activities and organizations, and a center for empowering programs focused on reducing inequality.